tbidne/navi/README.md

 #### Multiple

-This service allows one to create multiple notifications based on an arbitrary command.
+This service sends multiple notifications based on an arbitrary command.

 ##### Specific Options